9 Key Elements of a Short Story: What They Are and How to Apply Them

 New people (re: characters) are introduced, then dropped.
 New events are mentioned, but not resolved.
 By the time he gets to the end of his “stories,” eyes have glazed over and the “punchline,” as it were, falls flat.

-What this man is telling is a short story, and he’s doing it terribly.
+What this man is trying to do is share a short story, and he’s doing it terribly.

 A story, no matter the length, can be boiled down to a character wanting something, having a hard time getting it, and finally either getting it or not.